Azure/azure-batch-software-entitlement/walkthrough.md

 .\sestest generate --vmid $env:COMPUTERNAME --application-id contosoapp --sign $signingThumbprint --encrypt $encryptingThumbprint --token-file token.txt
 ```

-This commandline uses the name of your current computer as the "virtual machine identifier" to embed in the token.
+This uses the name of your current computer as the "virtual machine identifier" to embed in the token.

 ```
 11:30:29.763 [Information] ---------------------------------------------